Luang Prabang khao soi

 Khao piak

 Khao piak sen is unique to Laos and it’s my favourite, my soothing soul food.
 Literally translated as “rice wet”, it’s a fresh noodle, thick and round (like Japanese udon), made from rice flour and tapioca flour.
-It has that fresh pasta texture – slightly elastic, firm and chewy.
+It has a texture of al dente fresh pasta – slightly firm, elastic and chewy.

 They are made in the wee hours of the morning and sold daily in great heaps at the market.
 The individual strands are coated with starch to keep them from sticking.
 The noodles are often cooked directly in the stock which adds a pleasant thickness to the comforting soup.